Cjiaxin9/-Inventory-frontend/README.md

 <br> 8. # **Things that can be add on**

-- Stock in so that we can calculate the balance stock
+- calculate the balance stock
 - A user account setting for individual user for them to change the password
 - Authorization